THE TIMING BELT

-Unfortunately, GM chairman Jim Roche and president Frederic Donner were not interested.
+Unfortunately, GM president Jim Roche and chairman Frederic Donner were not interested.
 They thought the XP-833’s lack of rear seats would limit its sales potential and worried the car would cannibalize sales of the more expensive and more profitable Chevrolet Corvette.
 DeLorean continued fighting for the Banshee until the spring of 1966, but Ed Cole, GM’s executive vice president, finally ordered him to forget it and develop a Pontiac version of the F-body, which became the 1967 Firebird.

 To DeLorean and Collins’ great annoyance, not long after rejecting the XP-833 project, Roche and Donner approved production of the conceptually similar (and similar-looking) Opel GT, based on the European Opel Kadett sedan.
 The GT was roughly the same size as the Banshee, but it used a steel body and four-cylinder engines.
 To add insult to injury, it was sold in the U.S. through Buick dealers, not by Pontiac.